snowplow-incubator/scala-lru-map/README.md

 ## Note on Thread Safety

-Calls to `lruMap.get` and `LruMap.set` are not thread safe.
-Instead calls to lruMap should be synchronized by the user, or the same map should not be shared between threads.
+Calls to `lruMap.get` and `LruMap.set` are not inherently thread-safe, so concurrency concerns are left up to the choice of `Sync`.

 ## Copyright and license